Cracking the Code: Harnessing Computer Programming for the Environment

 The field of earth observation is data-intensive.
 Hundreds of terabytes of data are generated each day.
 While computer science and engineering have always been an integral part of earth observation, the demand for generating actionable insights from the huge volumes of data has made programming skills more useful.

 If you have programming skills, an eye for pretty data, and a desire to make a difference, the field of earth observation may be a good fit for you.
+Our environmental observation and informatics MS program is aimed at the intersection of the geospatial and environmental fields.

 What is Earth Observation Data?